Hawai’i Trip Journal 2010

 It’s a phenomenon like Thunder Hole on Mount Desert, but more spectacular visually because of the height of the geyser and the spectacular crown of foam that comes crashing down on the black rock.
 A huge volume of water gets airborne and then fractalizes.

 We spent much of the day with Ellias Lonsdale, some of it with his family (his partner Luminara and four young children) but most of it with just him.
-I have known William/Ellias since 1975 in Vermont and have watched him grow in phases, from a hippie astrologer and poet, to a beginning psychic reader, to an anthroposophical teacher, to an Atlantean reincarnate, into his true esoteric being, which he now lives unwaveringly.
+I have known Ellias since 1975 in Vermont (when he was William) and have watched him grow in phases, from a hippie astrologer and poet, to a beginning psychic reader, to an anthroposophical teacher, to an Atlantean reincarnate, into his true esoteric being, which he now lives unwaveringly.
 I believe he is one of the most clear-sighted and balanced prophets on the Earth.
 He sees the planet at a very deep level, yet while also never losing sight of pop culture.

 He remarried twelve years ago in Santa Cruz and has been in Hawai’i for most of the last six years, three of those on Kaua’i, earning his living by doing psychic work and astrological readings for individuals locally and by phone.
 His method of tapping into both is original and quirky, cobbled together from different teachers and traditions and numinous journeys.

 Luminara hails from outside Putney, Vermont, the daughter of a renowned Swedish biodynamic farmer as well as a line of female seers.
 She and her family discovered Ellias through his books, which were part of a reading list for their anthroposophical study group in Vermont.
-Eventually they all went to see him in California, and Luminara at once understood that her destiny lay with him, though she is a woman in her early thirties, whereas he is in his sixties, and she is his fourth partner and the third with whom he has had children (“A serial sperminator,” one of his female ex-students tweaked last year).
+Eventually they all went to see him in California, and Luminara at once understood that her destiny lay with him, though she is a woman in her early thirties, whereas he is in his sixties, and she is his fourth partner and the third with whom he has had children (“A serial sperminator,” one of his female ex-students called him last year).

 Ellias’ 39-year-old daughter who works with AIDS patients in Boston comes from his relationship, as he put it, with “the queen of the oldest hippie commune in Vermont.”
 Then he had two more daughters with Diana, his former wife, a brassy massage therapist, to whom he was married when I met him in Plainfield, Vermont.
 One daughter lives in D.C. and does NGO work in Africa.
 The other is an artist in Oakland.

-I thought that the children would be quickly bored in our two-room condo, but they rushed to porch and were incredibly excited to view the turtles.
-The three older ones spent a long time discussing turtles in general; then they found a kakui-nut tree, well watered by the outdoor shower and, though the insides of the ping-pong-shaped balls are not generallty recommended for ingesting, they did so without apparent gastric distress.
+I thought that the children would be quickly bored in our two-room condo, but they rushed to porch and were excited to view the turtles.
+The three older ones spent a long time discussing turtles in general; then they found a kakui-nut tree, well watered by the outdoor shower and, though the insides of the ping-pong-shaped balls are not generallty recommended for ingesting, they did so without gastric distress.
 Ultimately Luminara and her crew headed off to Shipwreck Beach, leaving us to visit and talk through the middle cusp of the day—and that we did at various sites.

 We ranged over books, mutual friends, onto the meanings emerging from inside the Earth and changing archetypes imposed by the stars.
 At one point, Ellias critiqued the Berkeley Psychic Institute, the center where I began my own studies, as “taking the wonder and mystery out of the cosmos and turning it into an object of manipulation.”
 He hit the nail on the head.
-Whatever the complicating favors, that was the real reason I eventually left there.
+Whatever the complicating factors, that was the real reason I eventually left there.

 He also remarked that he and his family are unlikely to stay much longer on Kaua’i because, as he put it: “It’s a sleepy place, and we’re very awake and want to stay awake.
 There’s no context for us here.
 Kaua’i is a dream.
 It’s a very beautiful dream but still it’s a dream.”